 We ask that you are realistic and consider your fitness, resilience, ability and equipment before selecting a meet that is suitable to you.
 For example, the degree of fitness, resilience, ability and equipment that are required for a winter day in the Cairngorms, are of a completely different order of magnitude to those required for a summer walk in the Trossachs.
 You should be responsible for your own safety and enjoyment and consider that of others so that everyone has an enjoyable time and no one is put at undue risk or inconvenience.
-If you have any questions or queries, please do not hesitate to contact us for advice.
+If you have any questions or queries, please do not hesitate to contact us.

-Grades 2, 3
+Grade 2, 3 and ski

-Isle of Rum
+Isle of Arran